Personalized News Feed

 RSS: Really Simple Syndication

 Syndication: The act of selling articles (newspaper, photography) to other organizations, so that they can be shown to a wider audience.
+Web syndication: Make content available from one website to other sites.

 News publishers create an RSS feed (which itself is an XML file) listing their latest content with headlines, summaries, and links back to the full versions.